h0ffayyy/sentinel-to-yaml/README.md

 # Known Issues

 - The `requiredDataConnector` field is set to an open brace by default
-- Query output may get messed up if there is any weird whitespace
+- Query output may get messed up if there is any weird whitespace, or if there is a regular expression within the query itself matching what I've used to catch whitespace issues